Powerful Mac apps that won't break the bank

 Duplicate File Finder

 If you’ve been using your Mac for a while, there’s a good chance you have accumulated duplicate files along the way.
 And some of them could be eating up precious space on your drive.
-You could run a full disk cleaner to find and root them out (in fact, Dr. Cleaner on this list will do the trick), but if you want to quickly find double files and get on with your day, make space for Duplicate File Finder in your Applications folder.
+You could run a full disk cleaner to find and root them out, but if you want to quickly find double files and get on with your day, make space for Duplicate File Finder in your Applications folder.
 Simply drag a folder onto its window and within seconds you’ll have a full report of the duplicates on your machine, letting you see what they are and where they’re hiding, and letting you delete them in a snap.
 Unless you opt for the $5 pro version, you’ll have to deal with the occasional ad, but it’s an indispensable tool nonetheless.